mrkuz/kradle/README.md

 <a id="presets"></a>
 ## Presets

 Presets preconfigure `kradle` for specific use cases.
+The options set by the preset can be overridden.

-Configuration can be overriden.
-Example: You create a new library, but don't want _build.properties_ to be generated:
+Example:

 ```kotlin
 kradle {